 The mission of the Friends of Taunton Bay is to understand and promote the health and integrity of the Taunton Bay ecosystem.

-As a still fertile and sheltered oasis at the heart of an increasingly commercial sector of Maine’s scenic coast, Taunton Bay deserves protection as a unique and self sustaining natural area largely unimpaired by human intervention.
-Once known for it’s timber, mining, quarrying, and shipbuilding industries, the bay is now the focus of a rural residential community linking the three towns of Hancock, Sullivan, and Franklin.
+A fertile and sheltered oasis at the heart of an increasingly commercial sector of Maine’s scenic coast, Taunton Bay deserves protection as a unique and self sustaining natural area largely unimpaired by human intervention.
+Once known for its timber, mining, quarrying, and shipbuilding industries, the bay is now the focus of a rural residential community linking the three towns of Hancock, Sullivan, and Franklin.
 It is a shallow embayment estuary having national significance because of its resident wildlife.
-The wildlife found at Taunton Bay includes nesting pairs of Bald Eagles and nesting pairs of Osprey; Blue Heron, Loons, and Harbor Seals; Horseshoe Crabs at the northern limit of their range; thousands of migrating Geese, Shore Birds, and a notable population of Ducks in the colder months.
+The wildlife found at Taunton Bay includes nesting pairs of bald eagles and nesting pairs of osprey; blue heron, loons, and harbor seals; horseshoe crabs at the northern limit of their range; thousands of migrating geese, shore birds, and a notable population of ducks in the colder months.
 The bay still supports a variety of fisheries for worms, clams, mussels, scallops, crabs, and lobsters, all of which are dependent upon the natural productivity of their relatively undisturbed marine environment.

-- To study and take action on issues affecting Taunton Bay, which has been designated a class A (nationally significant) estuary and a year round wildlife habitat.
+- To study and take action on issues affecting Taunton Bay, which has been designated a class A (nationally significant) estuary.

 - To promote understanding, appreciation, and protection of the bay by the general public and by government at local, regional, county, state, and federal levels.